sampsyo/cs6120/content/blog/2019-12-12-dfg-cover/index.md

 fixed number of subgraph structures that occur the most frequently (that is, cover the highest number of instructions) throughout the program.
 We focus on finding candidate subgraphs with high frequency, and leave analysis and heterogeneous compilation of those subgraphs to later work.
-The source code for this project and our profiling analysis can be found [here][source].

 [fgp]: https://en.wikipedia.org/wiki/Granularity_(parallel_computing)#Fine-grained_parallelism
 [hc]: https://en.wikipedia.org/wiki/Heterogeneous_computing